mghotbi/DspikeIn/README.md

 getwd()

 # Please note that these functions have been primarily written based on the
-# phyloseq(https://github.com/joey711/phyloseq) and microbiome (https://github.com/microbiome/microbiome) packages.
+# phyloseq(https://github.com/joey711/phyloseq) and tidyverse/dplyr (https://github.com/tidyverse/dplyr) packages.
 # Therefore, please start by creating a phyloseq object and follow the instructions.
 # To create your phyloseq object, please refer to the phyloseq tutorial (https://joey711.github.io/phyloseq).
 # The phyloseq object needs to include OTU/ASV, Taxa, phylogenetic tree, DNA reference,